 Libya (suspension of returns to other parts of Libya except Tripoli)

+The suspension of return applies to all parts of Libya, except Tripoli.
 The suspension of the duty to return for persons from Tripoli in Libya was reversed on 15 September 2015; read the statement here.
-This means that all persons who have previously received, or who from now on receive a final decision requiring them to return to Libya are obliged to leave Norway.
-The police can resume the implementation of forced returns to Libya.
+This means that all persons who have previously received, or who from now on receive a final decision requiring them to return to Tripoli are obliged to leave Norway.
+The police can resume the implementation of forced returns to Tripoli.

 On 15 April 2015, UNE decided to suspend the duty to return to Yemen.
-The decision applies both to persons who have previously applied for asylum and to persons who are obliged to return after having received a rejection of an application for residence pursuant to other parts of the regulations (see this statement).
+This was due to the escalating conflict in the country (read the statement here (in Norwegian only) Since the conflict in Yemen has not ceased, UNE uphold the decision to suspend the duty to return.
+The decision applies both to persons who have previously applied for asylum and to persons who are obliged to return after having received a rejection of an application for residence pursuant to other parts of the regulations.

 Immigration cases concerning nationals of Syria: